NixOS/nixpkgs/doc/contributing/submitting-changes.chapter.md

 The `master` branch is the main development branch.
 It should only see non-breaking commits that do not cause mass rebuilds.

+What is a mass rebuild?
+It's an update that takes Hydra build infrastructure long time to process (a few days).

+Here are rules of thumb that should help you decide if a change is reasonable for `master` branch:

+- Small update that rebuilds under 100 dependent packages unlikely to break users' systems.
+Examples are leaf package updates.
+- Important update of heavyweight leaf package like `chromium` or `firefox`
+- Important update with rebuild count less than 1000 dependent packages.
+Batch close to 1000 should not contain heavyweight packages like `chromium` or `firefox`.
+- Kernel updates
+- Urgent security fixes

+Otherwise consider `staging` branch or project-specific branches where appropriate (see project-specific documentation).
+Good example is a change to `stdenv` package like `gmp` or `bash`.

 ### Staging branch {#submitting-changes-staging-branch}

 The `staging` branch is a development branch where mass-rebuilds go.
 It should only see non-breaking mass-rebuild commits.
 That means it is not to be used for testing, and changes must have been well tested already.
 If the branch is already in a broken state, please refrain from adding extra new breakages.